indexzero/daemon.node/README.md

   Attempts to chroot the process, returns exception on error, returns true on success.
 #### daemon.setreuid(1000)
   Change the effective user of the process.
 Can take either an integer (UID) or a string (Username).
 Returns exceptions on error and true on success.
+#### daemon.setregid(1000)
+  Change the effective group of the process.
+Can take either an integer (GID) or a string (Groupname).
+Returns exceptions on error and true on success.

 ### The Fine Print